murchandamus/bips/bip-update-process.md

 The BIPs repository does not track the sentiment on proposals and does not track the adoption of BIPs beyond whether they are in active use or not.
-It is not intended for BIPs to list additional implementations beyond the reference implementation.[^OtherImplementations] After a BIP is advanced to Preliminary, it is up to the Bitcoin community to evaluate, adopt, ignore, or repudiate a BIP.
+It is not intended for BIPs to list additional implementations beyond the reference
+implementation: the BIPs repository is not a sign-post where to find implementations.[^OtherImplementations] After a BIP is advanced to Preliminary, it is up to the Bitcoin community to evaluate, adopt, ignore, or repudiate a BIP.
 Individual Bitcoin projects are encouraged to publish a list of BIPs they implement.
 A good example of this at the time of writing this BIP can be observed in [Bitcoin Core’s doc/bips.md file](https://github.com/bitcoin/bitcoin/blob/master/doc/bips.md).

 ### Transferring BIP Ownership